VFD Block Diagram, Applications, Advantages, Circuit, Panel

 VFD Panel, Variable Frequency Drive

-Here you can see the main VFD drive is placed at the right side inside the panel.
+Here you can see the main VFD drive is placed on the right side inside the panel.
 Some electrical contactors are there.
-A timer also connected to turn on the motor automatically according to our requirement.
+A timer is also connected to turn on the motor automatically according to our requirements.

 VFD Applications and Uses

 1. VFD is mainly used for the speed control of AC motors(induction motors).
-The synchronous speed of the induction motor is depended upon the supply frequency that is why VFD is used to give the variable frequency to the induction motor to control the speed.
+The synchronous speed of the induction motor is dependent upon the supply frequency which is why VFD is used to give the variable frequency to the induction motor to control the speed.

 4. VFD not only can vary the frequency, but it can also vary the voltage also.
 So VFD can provide variable frequency and variable voltage power supply.

-5. VFD is used in Electrical Traction system for speed control of the Train Motors.
+5. VFD is used in the Electrical Traction system for speed control of the Train Motors.

 6. VFD is used in Lifts, Escalators, etc.